-Join Ellery Connell for an in-depth discussion in this video Deforming and editing meshes, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Deforming and editing meshes, part of Learning MODO 601.

 In this video, we'll be looking at Deforming and Editing Meshes on a very …basic level.
 If you'd like to follow along with the …file I have here, open up the Mesh Starter, Scene, from your Projects file. …And it will have this scene with a basic sphere that's sub-divided, it's a quad …ball sphere.
 A cylinder that's also subdivided vertically. …And then, a really simple cube so that we can use some modeling operations on each …of these.
 So, let's start off here with this sphere …and look at a few of these operations.
 And we'll just go over, kind of, the basics.…